hippie68/ftpdump/README.md

                            Set the root output directory for dumps and extractions.
       -p, --patch          Dump patch data.
       -r, --resume         Resume a previously interrupted download.
-When used with legacy FTP servers, this can corrupt decrypted files.
+When used with unpatched FTP servers, this can corrupt decrypted files.
       -s, --sflash         Dump sflash0 file and quit.
           --shutdown       Send the custom FTP command "SHUTDOWN" and quit.
 If the FTP server understands the command, it will stop running.